Scille/parsec-cloud/docs/rfcs/1012-parsec-auth.md

   Alice ->> S: Upload `ENC_DEV` + `org_id` to the server
 ```

-### List available device on the service
+### List available devices

-Once authenticated, the user can list the device associated to the account.
+Once authenticated, the user can list the devices associated to its account.

-> That list does not contain the blob `ENC_DEV`.
+The list returned by the authenticated service will contain only the IDs of the organizations for which the user has uploaded a device.

+> Note that the list should not contain the associated blobs `ENC_DEV` because most of the time the user will only need one device (a specific API is proposed for that in the next section).

-### Retrieve a device from the service
+### Retrieve a specific device

-The server provide an API to retrieve the blob `ENC_DEV` of a device.
+The server provides an API to retrieve the blob `ENC_DEV` of a device for a user and a given organization.
-The user can then decrypt the blob on its side.
+The client application can then decrypt the blob on its side to obtain the device.

 ### Adding a new authentication method

-To add a new authentication method, it requires the user to:
+To add a new authentication method, it requires the client application to:

 1. Create a new asymmetric key pair (`PUB_AUTH_KEY_B`, `PRIV_AUTH_KEY_B`) from the new method.
 2. Retrieve the symmetric key `enc(SYM_KEY)` from the server.
 3. Decrypt the key with `PRIV_AUTH_KEY`.
 4. Encrypt the symmetric key with `PUB_AUTH_KEY_B` (`enc'(SYM_KEY)`).
 5. Upload `enc'(SYM_KEY)`, `PUB_AUTH_KEY_B` and the secret of the new authentication method to the server.

+> [!NOTE]
+> Since the symmetric key `SYM_KEY` does not change,
+> devices already stored in the server do not need to be re-encrypted.

 ```mermaid
 sequenceDiagram